Bobby Abu Dhabi Was Four Years Old When He Died Suddenly

-Top jockey Victor Espinoza has been injured in a training run in Del Mar, California where his horse, Bobby Abu Dhabi died suddenly of a heart attack.
+Top jockey Victor Espinoza has been injured in a training run in Del Mar, California, where his horse, Bobby Abu Dhabi, died suddenly of a heart attack.

 TMZ shared the video of the accident which looks like it must have been terrible as both the horse and Espinoza, 47, are lying on the track.
-Brian Trump, the owner of Bobby Abu Dhabi confirmed that the horse had died and the jockey was hospitalized.
+Brian Trump, the owner of Bobby Abu Dhabi, confirmed that the horse had died and the jockey was hospitalized.

 “It is with great sadness that I can confirm this morning we lost our boy, BOBBY ABU DHABI to a sudden cardiac arrest on the track.
 While we are deeply saddened and heartbroken by this loss our thoughts are currently with HOF jockey @VictorEspinoza.
 Please keep him in your prayers.”